SpicerA/refactored-guacamole/README.md

 # refactored-guacamole
-Python exercises from "Python Crash Course"
+Python exercises from "Python Crash Course" by Eric Matthes